EnviroDIY/USGS_NGWOS/ReadMe.md

 Managing libraries in PlatformIO is much easier because of the package manager.
 You should be able to get all the correct versions of dependencies by using the platformio_example.ino file (after renaming the file to platformio.ini).

+### Enabling intellisense for ino files

+By default, VSCode and PlatformIO do *not* treat Arduino `ino` files as c++ (cpp) files.
+To forcibly enable cpp intellisense for the ino files:

+- Open "Settings" using the 'gear' icon, command pallet, or ctrl+, keyboard shortcut.
+- Search for `files.associations` in the settings search bar
+- Within the file associations setting add a new item with the key `*.ino` and the value `cpp`.

+There is more information in the PlatformIO documentation about [the conversion of ino files to cpp files](https://docs.platformio.org/en/latest/faq/ino-to-cpp.html).
+**ALL** ino files within this repository are already valid cpp files; they are named as ino files only for the Arduino IDE.

 ## Example Programs

-This repo contains 6 example programs for the USGS:
+This repo contains these example programs for the USGS:

-- Programs for Amazon Web Services / IoT Core
+- Programs for Amazon Web Services / IoT Core and the training workshop
   - [NGWOS_AWS_MQTT_CERTS](https://github.com/EnviroDIY/USGS_NGWOS/tree/main/NGWOS_AWS_MQTT_Certs)
     - This program is used to upload the required certificates for AWS IoT Core to the modem module.
   - [NGWOS_AWS_MQTT](https://github.com/EnviroDIY/USGS_NGWOS/tree/main/NGWOS_AWS_MQTT)